dankein/Kraken-reports-to-line-list/README.md

-# *Mycobacterium tuberculosis* Kraken Reports to Line List
+# Kraken Reports on *Mycobacterium tuberculosis* samples to a Line List

-Convert Kraken2 reports generated in Galaxy to a database friendly .csv line list containing one sample per line.
+Convert Kraken2 reports on *Mycobacterium tuberculosis* sequences generated in Galaxy to a database friendly .csv line list containing one sample per line.

+This line list detects Bacterial, Mycobacterial and human contamination.

 ## Installation